TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 33/Psalms 33.6.md

 ---

-By the word of Jehovah were the heavens made, And all the host of them by the breath of his mouth.
+By Yahweh's word, the heavens were made; all their army by the breath of his mouth.